 Remember that mistakes can happen to anyone, and be gentle when letting them know their mistake.
 Then, contact the customer and guide them to resolve the error and process the accounts payable.

 This approach not only gets you paid but elevates customer satisfaction too.

 Find a Middle Ground

 Imagine an invoice is under dispute.
-The customer does not agree to pay the amount, and your business needs the cash flow in.
-So, what would you do?
+The customer does not agree to pay the amount, and the business owner needs the cash flow in.
+So, what would he or she do?

 Mind that you have both the customer relationships and the business to protect.
-This calls for finding a middle ground.
-You have to calculate and think about how much this customer and the amount mean to your business.
+This calls for finding a middle ground and presenting more information.
+You have to calculate a certain number and think about how much this customer means to your business.
 How much you can compromise for this deal.

 Now, think from the customer’s point of view.
 This can only be done when you have listened to the customer thoroughly.
 This will bring you to a solution that benefits both parties.

 Moreover, it’s good that you have come up with a brilliant solution but don’t push it on the customer.
 Instead, offer the solution more as an option.
 This cooperation and flexibility might help you improve customer loyalty.